How to Create a Video Knowledge Base in 3 Steps

 However, these articles can be quite long, and people just don't like reading. 🙅♂️

-If done right, adding videos to knowledge base articles can transform the platform into a self-service support universe and take the load off of the customer support team.
+If done right, adding short videos to knowledge base articles can transform the platform into a self-service support universe and take the load off of the customer support team.

-In this article, expect to find:
+In this article, we cover:

-• 4 reasons why videos are some of the most essential tools in a knowledge base
+• 3 reasons why videos are some of the most essential tools in a knowledge base

 How to Turn a Knowledge Base Article into a Video (In 3 Steps)